Skip to content

 However, not all businesses require a labour hire licence.
 You may not need a licence if your business provides workers:

 • to another business within the same group of companies.
-For example, if a parent company supplies workers to a subsidiary company, they do not need a labour hire licence;
+For example, if a parent company supplies workers to a subsidiary company, they may not need a labour hire licence;

-• where labour hire services is not a core function of the business.
-For example, if a medical centre occasionally provides doctors to work at a hospital, they do not need a labour hire licence;
+• where labour hire services are not a core function of the business.
+For example, if a medical centre occasionally provides doctors to work at a hospital, they may not need a labour hire licence;

 • to another business that is part of the same franchise; and